 Yeti does offer a different cover with a magnetic slider to close off the open hole, and can be bought with the original tumbler cover.

 Variety is definitely a place where Hydroflask wins out over Yeti.
 Hydro Flask has three sizes over Yeti’s two with 16, 22, and 32-ounce choices.
 Along with the extra choice in capacity, Hydro Flask has tons of color options to choose from, So finding your favorite color or shade is going to be easy.

 Hydro Flask suffers from the same lid design as Yeti’s Tumbler.
 It has a permanently open hole to drink from that cannot be sealed off when not in use.
 The construction other than that is similar to Yeti, being a press-in lid that holds securely to avoid spills.

-Like Yeti, Hydro Flask offers cover alternatives as well, with different designs from folding mouthpieces and even offering a cover with a permanently built-in straw.
+Like Yeti, Hydro Flask offers cover alternatives, with different designs from folding mouthpieces and a cover with a permanently built-in straw.

 Exterior coating – Yeti wins out here

 The Yeti Tumbler features a stainless steel exterior.
-While the variety of colors is limited, this allows the Yeti to be used in a dishwasher with no issues.
+While the variety of colors is limited, the Yeti can be used in a dishwasher with no issues.

-The reason for the wide color options and varieties is due to Hydroflask’s exterior poweder coating of their tumblers.
-While color options are excellent, this powder coating is not safe for dishwashers.
+The wide color options and varieties are due to Hydroflask’s exterior powder coating of their tumblers.
+While color options are excellent, this powder coating is unsafe for dishwashers.
 The intense heat from the hot water and steam will damage the coating and strip it off.

-This means that Hydro Flask Tumblers are hand wash only in water that’s not too hot to prevent any damage from occurring.
+This means that Hydro Flask Tumblers are hand washed only in water that’s not too hot to prevent any damage from occurring.

 Warranty – Hydro beats Yeti